 Each student and teacher is required to wear an appropriate industrial quality eye protective device at all times while participating in or observing any of the following courses of instruction:

-- 1. Vocational, technical, industrial arts, chemical, or chemical-physical, involv-ing exposure to: - 1.
-Hot molten metals, or other molten materials;
+- 1. Vocational, technical, industrial arts, chemical, or chemical-physical, involving exposure to: - 1.
+Hot molten metals, or other molten materials; - Milling, sawing, turning, shaping, cutting, grinding, or stamping of any solid materials;